ryaa2020/cs152/README.md

 ## Reflection
 Reflecting on our work, there are a few things we would do differently next time.
 First, we would explore additional methods for blending multiple styles in the output image, such as incorporating more sophisticated algorithms or incorporating the use of deep learning techniques.
 This could potentially lead to more visually appealing results and better preservation of content and style.

+In addition to these improvements, we also envision integrating more advanced user interaction capabilities into our web application.
+This could include allowing users to manually select regions of the content image to apply different styles, or even offering a brush tool for painting the styles directly onto the image.
+Such features would provide users with greater control over the final output, enabling them to create truly personalized and unique art pieces.

 Furthermore, we would like to expand our project by exploring other applications of neural style transfer beyond baby photos.
 There are many potential avenues for research, such as applying neural style transfer to video or 3D models, which could lead to exciting new developments in the field.

-In future work, we would also consider comparing the performance of different neural network architectures, such as ResNets, YOLO, Inception, and custom models, to determine which is most suitable for our particular application.
-This could involve comparing different sets of hyperparameter values, frameworks (e.g., PyTorch, TensorFlow), and even creating an application for our final model.

 Overall, our project demonstrates the potential of neural style transfer for creating visually appealing images with unique artistic combinations.
 By building on existing research and exploring new applications, we contribute to the growing body of knowledge in this exciting field.